LizzyonGit/fruits-hold-em/TESTING.md

 ### W3C validator

 For style.css, there are no errors.
 There are some warnings related to the imported Google Fonts and used variables, that can be ignored.
 There are also warnings about setting the same colours for backgrounds and borders onbuttons and the middle row when there is no winning combination, which I did on purpose to override the boostrap button and border colours, and for the middle row, the border is the same colour but it is distinctive from the background colour, to highlight the middle row is the row the whole game is about.
+Because I ran my code through the Autoprefixer, I also get warnings about this, which can be ignored.

 ### Javascript validator